 Questions?
 Please contact us!
 The Jai Medical Systems Provider Relations Department is available to assist with any questions that you may have regarding claims, appeals, credentialing, etc. Our Provider Relations Department is available Monday through Friday, 9am to 6pm, by phone at 1-888-JAI-1999.
-In addition, Providers may submit questions at any time through our Provider Portal or via email at providerrelations@jaimedical.com.
-We respectfully request that providers do not transmit any protected health information via email.
+In addition, Providers may submit questions at any time through our Provider Portal or via email at <a href="mailto:providersealto:providers